redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/adapter/README.md

   controller caller
 ```

-Returns only the price value stored in the pill.
+Verifies the caller is a viewer, asserts the pill is not stale, then returns only the price value stored in the pill.
-Asserts the pill is not stale before returning.

 #### ∮ ReadTimestamp